2023 Best Social Work Bachelor's Degree Schools in Massachusetts

 After completing their Bachelor's Degree, social work graduates from Simmons carry an average student debtload of $26,118.

 Gordon College did quite well in this year’s ranking of the best places for social work students to get a bachelor’s degree.
 It came in at #7 on the list.
-Gordon College is a small private not-for-profit school located in the suburb of Wenham.
+Gordon College is a small private not-for-profit school located in the large suburb of Wenham.

-Bridgewater State University did quite well in this year’s ranking of the best places for social work students to get a bachelor’s degree.
-It came in at #8 on the list.
+Bridgewater State University ranked #8 on this year’s Best Social Work Bachelor’s Degree Schools in Massachusetts list.
 Located in the large suburb of Bridgewater, Bridgewater State is a public college with a medium-sized student population.

 After completing their Bachelor's Degree, social work graduates from Bridgewater State carry an average student debtload of $30,544.